chrismerck/scriptr_ttn/scriptr_lora_blog_post.md

 ### Install Packet Forwarder

-Next we will need to install a program called a "packet forwarder", which forwards all packets recieved over the air and pushes them up to a network server on the internet.
+Next we will need to install a program called a "packet forwarder", which forwards all packets received over the air and pushes them up to a network server on the internet.
 Run the following command to download Kersing's `poly-packet-forwarder`:

     wget --no-check-certificate https://github.com/kersing/packet_forwarder/blob/master/multitech-bin/poly-packet-forwarder_2.1-r2_arm926ejste.ipk?raw=true